 - a bedtime routine (one for my daughter and one for myself)

 - a system for capturing blog post ideas and writing new posts

 - a weekly planning routine

-Systems and routines help me because I can rest easy knowing the most important things in my life have been already accounted for.
+Systems and routines help me because I can rest easy knowing the most important things in my life have already been accounted for.

-There are thousands of ways you can use systems and routines to simplify your life but if you’re looking for a place to start, I recommend implementing some sort of routine for weekly planning and intention setting (this is the #1 tool that empowers me to be intentional with my time).
+There are thousands of ways you can use systems and routines to simplify your life, but if you’re looking for a place to start, I recommend implementing some sort of routine for weekly planning and intention setting (this is the #1 tool that empowers me to be intentional with my time).

 Another way to simplify your life is by putting time and space between your impulses and your reactions.
 Here are some examples:

-- Instead of making an impulse purchase, wait 24 hours and use this time to explore your motivation (is your desire to buy a genuine need or is it an emotional reaction?)
+- Instead of making an impulse purchase, wait 24 hours and use this time to explore your motivation (is your desire to buy a genuine need, or is it an emotional reaction?)